Written by: Sarah Jayawardene, MS

 Since metabolic health is a spectrum, the information a CGM provides can be particularly useful for non-diabetics who are looking to increase their healthspan and prevent the development of chronic health conditions, as daily monitoring can alert you of metabolic dysfunction much more quickly than a single A1C test every year.
 Even the “healthiest” people can learn about how stabilizing your blood sugar can improve your health.

 By seeing the impact of exercise, sleep, and stress on blood sugar levels, individuals can make more informed decisions about how they manage these factors to optimize their health.
-Knowing your body’s unique blood sugar responses to different stimuli can help you decide the best time of day to exercise, if you should eat before or after a workout, and how to align your biological clock to optimize sleep and nutrition.
+Knowing your body’s unique blood sugar responses to different stimuli can help you decide the best time to exercise, whether you should eat before or after a workout, and how to align your biological clock to optimize sleep and nutrition.

 The A1C test is a useful tool for monitoring blood sugar as it provides a picture of a person's average blood glucose control over a long period of time, but it has some limitations that make it less suitable for non-diabetics.